childmindresearch/wristpy/docs/wristpy_tutorial.md

-## Example 3:  Plot the epoch1 level measurements
+## Example 3:  Plot the epoch-level measurements

-In this example we will expand on the skills learned in `Example 2`: we will load the sensor data, calibrate, and then calculate the ENMO and angle-z data in 5s windows (epoch 1 data).
+In this example we will expand on the skills learned in `Example 2`: we will load the sensor data, calibrate, and then calculate the ENMO and angle-z data in 5s windows (epoch-level data).

 ```python
 from wristpy.io.readers import readers